 Since complying with the EU 4th Anti-Money Laundering Directive, incidents such as human trafficking, terrorism, and the Middle East migration crisis have revealed the need for new measures to combat money laundering and terrorist financing.

-With the development of technology, virtual money took its place in the economic cycle.
+With technology development, virtual money took its place in the economic cycle.
 Although 5th AMLD was designed to improve 4th AMLD, some additions needed to be made.
 The main measures taken against crypto assets under 5AMLD are as follows:

 Anonymous prepaid cards are one of the factors that facilitate money laundering and terrorist financing activities.
 Through prepaid cards, criminals can access substantial amounts of money.
 5AMLD requires the implementation of customer due diligence measures.
 It also introduced a limitation for payment instruments monthly.